limquanheng/travelapp/README.md

         cordova-plugin-geolocation
         cordova-plugin-actionsheet
         cordova-plugin-compat

-Alternatively, the RAR file can be unzipped and the project run from there.

-As some features require hardware from an android device, and CORS restrictions ionic serve will not have full functionality.
-Use ionic run Android for full functionality.
+As some features require hardware from an android device, and CORS restrictions 'ionic serve' will not have full functionality.
+Use 'ionic run Android' for full functionality.

 Refer to wiki for more details.